Yaroslava Mahuchikh: 2024: World record, Olympic gold medal, grand slam at 22 & third Diamond League title

 In November, Mahuchikh was crowned the Balkan Female Athlete of the Year by Association of the Balkan Athletics Federations, where Ukrainian Athletic Federation is a member since 2016.
 On 23 November, International Sports Press Association nominated Mahuchikh for Best Female Athlete of 2024.

 On 1 December, Mahuchikh was crowned the World Female Field Athlete of the Year.
 She was the first Ukrainian to win this award.
 On 12 December, Mahuchikh's Paris Olympic kit (her Ukraine singlet, name bib and shorts) which she wore when winning the high jump event at the 2024 Summer Olympics, was inducted into World Athletics Heritage collection along with donated artefacts from other past and present athletes.
 The athletes' artefacts are now on display in the online 3D galleries of the Museum of World Athletics (MOWA).

-By adding an Olympic gold to her collection in Paris on 4 August, Mahuchikh completed a 'grand slam' of major championship titles: Olympic, world outdoor and indoor plus European outdoor and indoor, at a tender age of 22, becoming the youngest grand slamming high jump golden girl in the annals of track and field – by a considerable margin of six years.
+By adding an Olympic gold to her collection in Paris on 4 August, Mahuchikh completed a 'grand slam' of major championship titles: Olympic, world outdoor and indoor plus European outdoor and indoor, at 22, becoming the youngest grand slamming high jump golden girl in the annals of track and field – by a considerable margin of six years.
 Two others had accomplished the feat before Mahuchikh: Stefka Kostadinova, the Bulgarian high jumper was 31 by the time she managed to complete her set with Olympic success in Atlanta in 1996 while Russian high jumper Mariya Lasitskene was 28 when she added the missing chunk of Olympic gold in Tokyo in 2021.
 Mahuchikh further cemented her place in posterity when she also became the first woman in her event for 48 years to achieve the double of winning Olympic gold and setting a world record in the same season.
 Before that, the feat was achieved by East Germany's Rosi Ackermann in 1976.

-The inclusion of her Olympic kit into MOWA collection marks as another visual evidence of a truly major accomplishment in track and field history.
+Her Olympic kit was included into the Museum of World Athletics (MOWA) collection.
+It has been donated to World Athletics Heritage Collection.

-Later in the month, a photograph capturing Mahuchikh kissing her gold medal at the 2024 Summer Olympics made it to finalist list of the 2025 World Sports Photography Awards under "Athletics" category.
 On 23 December, Mahuchikh's world record jump in Paris clinched the Diamond League's Jump Moment of the Year.
 Her world record moment in Paris was voted Field Champion for the 2024 Moment of the Year too.